How do you make a form convert higher? What are the universal best practices?

 2) Message match.

-The source of traffic to the form should use the same call to action as the title of the page, the title of the form (if there’s a separate one) and the text of the button.
+The source of the traffic to the form should use the same call to action as the title of the page, the title of the form (if there’s a separate one) and the text of the button.
 Don’t use a button that reads “submit.”

 Ex.: If your ad says “download a free whitepaper,” then your landing page title, form title and form submission button should also say “download a free whitepaper.”
 You can test alternatives like get instead of download or add “now” or “today” but you shouldn’t have it read “give me guidance” even if that’s one of the topics of the whitepaper.
 Why not?
 Because it’s not what they came for.